 Please note that none of the doctors in the practice attend home deliveries.

-For further general advice on pregnancy please visit the NHS Choices pregnancy page and our Pregnancy Health Guide.
+For further general advice on pregnancy please visit the NHS website pregnancy guide.

 All new patients over the age of 16 years should see the health care assistant for a brief medical check and discussion of their health.